Tubbz-alt/NMI-elastigraf/README.md

-# ElastiGraf
+# elastigraf
-Grafana Plugin to send Lucene queries to Elasticsearch and display the output in human readable format
+Grafana plugin to search log lines into Elasticsearch.

 The documentation is [here](https://slac-lcls.github.io/elastigraf/)